Michael Waterman

 Ramblings on IT and Security

-Page 2 of 3
+Page 2 of 4

 PKI – Part 2: Choosing the key length and algorithm

-As I advance into the heart of PKI in this second installment, the focal point shifts towards two pivotal decisions that anyone involved in setting up a PKI must grapple with — choosing the appropriate key length and the cryptographic algorithm.
-These choices are far from arbitrary, for they are the bedrock of a secure and efficient PKI.
-A meticulous selection in this stage ensures a fortification capable of withstanding the numerous cyber threats that litter the digital space in this day and age.
+As I advance into the heart of PKI in this second installment, the focal point shifts towards two important decisions that anyone involved in setting up a PKI must deal with, choosing the appropriate key length and the cryptographic algorithm.
+These choices are far from arbitrary, for they are the foundation of a secure and efficient PKI.
+The selection at this stage will determine the resilience against cyber treats for the foreseeable future.

 Continue reading